 Part 1.
 Pilot-industrial operation of the procurement automation system

 In our case, pilot industrial operation should be understood as the operation of the system by the Customer, when already trained users work in the system, conduct real trade procedures with the choice of supplier.
 And the results are already used for making business decisions.
-At the same time, the automated information system has not yet been accepted into full operation by the Customer and is under the responsibility of the solution provider, who promptly makes changes, makes improvements, optimizes the configuration of modules or settings.
+At the same time, the automated information (SRM) system APS SMART has not yet been accepted into full operation by the Customer and is under the responsibility of the solution provider, who promptly makes changes, makes improvements, optimizes the configuration of modules or settings.

 In other words, pilot production is the dress rehearsal before the final launch.
 Its main goals are to identify technical errors, test the system under load, adjust settings, evaluate the system for stability and the possibility of further development.